 1. The Press Release

-Your press kit's press release announces what you're publicizing.
-If you have a new product, the press kit helps introduce it.
-If your company is merging with another, the press release champions that.
+Your press kit's press release announces what you're publicizing, whether it is a new product, new service, or an old product needing some help, the press kit helps introduce it.

 Tips for Your Pitch